 5. Alternatively, if you have a bread proofer or an Air Fry with a proofing setting, you can use that instead.

 Two things that I think work really well in this recipe and make it as good as it is: arrowroot and “sweet white” sorghum flour.
-Surely, it really adds a lot to the gluten free flour blend that we are using for this recipe.
+It really adds a lot to the gluten free flour blend that we are using for this recipe.

 Arrowroot is a bit starchier than other gluten free starches (like corn or potato) and I’ve noticed that it can potentially make gluten free baked goods a bit gummier if you use too much in conjunction with xanthan gum.
 However, it’s perfect in this recipe because it gives these rolls that chew-factor that everyone loves about bread.
 Speaking of, if you are looking for a gluten free bread recipe, try this one!

 Another key point to know is the sorghum flour gives lends these rolls a wheat-like taste.
 For example, my grandmother uses some whole wheat flour in her rolls and I was trying to mimic that flavor.
-Therefore, the sorghum flour really does the job well!
+And there you have it: Sorghum flour really does the job well!

 Be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – I love seeing what you make!